A bike that fits you well and is in good shape makes all the difference. Get the right gear for the job and you’ll be grinning your way around town.

 You don’t need an expensive state-of-the-art bike, but your bike will need to be safe, comfortable and the right size for you.

 Carefully consider how you want to use your bike.
-Is it primarily for transport or will you want to use it for mountain biking or road biking?
+Is it primarily for transport or will you want to use it for mountain biking, trail riding or road biking?

 It’s best to try before you buy to get the feel for a few different types of bike and see what suits you.
 You can borrow one from a friend, hire a bike(external link) or go into your local bike shop(external link) for a chat, test ride their bikes and see what accessories are available.